There’s more than one great option for these revered cooktops.

 Now that you know why some materials are recommended for cooking on gas stoves while others aren’t, let’s explore some options that are well-suited for usage on gas stoves.

-Non-stick pans have a coating made of polytetrafluoroethylene (or PFTE), though the rest of the pan is usually made from an aluminum material such as Stainless Steel.
 These are preferred by many cooks because food doesn't easily stick or burn to the bottom of the pan, even when cooking with direct gas heat.
-This also makes for easy clean-up, which is always a bonus.
-Non-stick pans are also lightweight and easy to work with.
+Non stick pans are also lightweight and easy to work with, in addition to providing easy clean-up.

-Another great option for gas cooking is Carbon Steel Cookware, made of a durable material that offers many of the benefits of cast iron, but without the heavy weight and higher maintenance.
-Carbon Steel Cookware also offers a non-stick coating once properly seasoned, which makes for much easier cleaning.
+Another great option for gas cooking is carbon steel cookware, made of a durable material that offers many of the benefits of cast iron, but without the heavy weight and higher maintenance.
+Carbon steel also offers a non-stick coating once properly seasoned (or when you purchase a preseasoned pan), which makes for easy cooking, cleaning, and maintenance, no matter if you're using a frying pan or griddle.

-Typically, Stainless Steel pots and pans are layered with other materials, such as copper or aluminum, since stainless steel on its own is a poor heat conductor.
+Typically, stainless pots and pans are layered (or "cladded") with other materials, such as copper or aluminum, since stainless steel on its own is a poor heat conductor.
 Home and professional chefs alike enjoy that this cookware is lightweight and easy to work with, while retaining a sleek look in the kitchen.
-Likewise, Stainless Steel cookware is versatile in that it can be used both on the stovetop and in the oven itself.
+Likewise, stainless cookware is versatile in that it can be used both on the stovetop and in the oven itself.

-One potential issue when cooking with Stainless Steel Cookware, especially on a gas stove, is that it does not have a non-stick surface.
-As a result, food can easily stick to the bottom of a stainless steel pan and burn.
+One factor to be aware of when using stainless is that food can easily stick to the bottom of a stainless pan and burn—be sure to follow the visual cues of your food and flip it when it's released from the pan instead of forcing it up.
 If you're looking for a stainless steel pan or pot to use on a gas stove, look for an option that's bonded for the most even distribution of heat.

 Made of a combination of iron and carbon, cast iron pots and pans are the most durable out there.
 They're also great for conducting heat evenly, making them ideal for use on gas stoves.
 Plus, they're durable enough to be used on both stove tops and in ovens.